Axelph237/Vega-Sector/- pages/Rules/Combat/Movement.md

 When a player is sprinting, their base movement speed is doubled.
 Sprints can only be made through committing a Sprint action.
 During a sprint, a player's and enemy accuracies are halved.

 **Swimming**
+During swimming, all tiles traversed are difficult terrain.
+Additionally, no action requiring `Grace` can be performed while in water.
+Lastly,